-North Carolina city OKs ban on hairstyle discrimination
+North Carolina cities OK ban on hairstyle discrimination

 DURHAM, N.C.
-(AP) — A city council in North Carolina has unanimously passed an ordinance that aims to protect workers from discrimination against hairstyles such as braids, dreadlocks or afros.
+(AP) — Two city councils in North Carolina have unanimously passed ordinances protecting against discrimination for wearing hairstyles such as braids, dreadlocks or afros.

 The Durham City Council on Tuesday voted to ban employers from discriminating based on hairstyles, WRAL-TV reported.
 It’s an issue that Black people, especially women, say they’ve faced in their careers.